 This work requires extensive toxicological training, experience, time, and collaboration to research and assess the twenty-three human and environmental endpoints that make up GHS+.
 For these reasons – simplicity, data detail, and expertise – a GHS+ CHA delivers a comprehensive understanding of a chemical’s potential impact on human and environmental health.

 For too long, decision-makers in the consumer products supply chain have been constrained by the limits and inherent deficiencies of restricted substance list checking and basic regulatory compliance for safer chemicals selection.
-These foundational efforts are critical, but leave significant gaps in a process that can allow unlisted chemicals of concern to occur in products, and hinder a company’s ability to improve product chemical safety and select safer alternatives.
+These foundational free grammar checker efforts are critical, but leave significant gaps in a process that can allow unlisted chemicals of concern to occur in products, and hinder a company’s ability to improve product chemical safety and select safer alternatives.
 SciveraLENS subscribers complete these preliminary checks on ingredients, formulations, and materials, and then the GHS+ CHA delivers the deeper insight in an elegant way to enable safer chemistry innovation.

 Scivera GHS+ CHAs are integrated with safer chemistry and product certification programs such as Screened/Scored Chemistry, Green Electronic Council EPEAT, Washington State Safer Metalworking Fluids program, among others.